mohamedyosef101/TETRIS/README.md

 # Tetris Game in Python
-Tertis involves complex logic like collision detection, rotations, scoring, and a great example for me to practice OOP principles.
+Tetris involves complex logic like collision detection, rotations, scoring, and a great example for me to practice OOP principles.
 Also, I may use it as an environment to test some RL algorithms (e.g. Deep Q-Learning).

 ## Features
 * Multiple Tetris shapes (I, J, L, O, S, T, Z)